Badingham

 Badingham is a civil parish in the East Suffolk district of eastern England, in the county of Suffolk.
 It is situated 21.8 mi north east of Ipswich, 35 mi away from Norwich and 13 mi away from the coast.
-With the road "A1120" slicing through the middle of the parish.

-Badingham's name is Anglo-Saxon and means "the farmstead of Bada’s people".
-Badingham contains a significant number of farms, sparse amount of housing, numerous B&Bs as well as St. John's Church.
+The road A1120 cuts through the middle of the parish.
+Badingham's name is Anglo-Saxon and means "the farmstead of Bada's people".
+Badingham contains a significant number of farms, sparse amounts of housing, numerous B&Bs, and St. John's Church.